apigee-labs/transicator/README.md

 database.

 In order for transicator to work, we need to identify records by scope.
-We do this by adding a "text" column named "_apid_scope" to every table that we wish to replicate using transicator.
+We do this by adding a "text" column named "_change_selector" to every table that we wish to replicate using transicator.

 # API Specifications: